Redditor Tells A Lady Not To Chase "Endangered" Duck And Try To Capture It In A Box, Lady Gets Fired Up

 Ducks are also incredibly bright and curious creatures that require enough room to move around unhindered.
 They also need access to water resources to engage in their inherently aquatic behaviors.

-According to the International Union for Conservation of Nature (IUCN), numerous duck species are recognized as being either endangered or critically endangered.
+According to the International Union for Conservation of Nature (IUCN), numerous duck species are recognized as either endangered or critically endangered.
 As you can already tell, today's AITA story is centered around ducks, and the OP made it known that the strip mall has two ducks that basically live there from spring to fall.

 Keep scrolling to read the full story below.